AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/RotationalMotion.md

     ```

 - Parallel Axis Theorem test:
-  - Run an additional test of the angular momentum part where you drop the ring to purposefully be off center.
+  - Run an additional test of the angular momentum part where you drop the ring to purposefully be off center (see {numref}`M08_rotation_Fig07`-right).
   - Measure the off-center distance ${d_{cm}}$ when the ring is all the way against the main axis of rotation of the metal plate (i.e. inner edge of the ring against the screw).
   - Calculate the updated moment of inertia of the ring using the parallel axis theorem, {eq}`M08_rotation_Eq09`.
   - Spin the disk as fast as possible and drop the ring off center to the point where it ends up against the screw, akin to what you just measured for ${d_{cm}}$.